Skip to content

 2. Restart the application.

-1. Add the required environment variables for auto-detection to your application:
+1. Add the necessary environment variables for automatic instrumentation of the application:

 CORECLR_ENABLE_PROFILING=1